rust-lang/book/nostarch/chapter10.md

 }
 ```

-Listing 10-14: Definition of a `Summary` trait with a default implementation of
+Listing 10-14: Defining a `Summary` trait with a default implementation of
 the `summarize` method

-To use a default implementation to summarize instances of `NewsArticle` instead
+To use a default implementation to summarize instances of `NewsArticle`, we
-of defining a custom implementation, we specify an empty `impl` block with
-`impl Summary for NewsArticle {}`.
+specify an empty `impl` block with `impl Summary for NewsArticle {}`.

 Even though we’re no longer defining the `summarize` method on `NewsArticle`
 directly, we’ve provided a default implementation and specified that